 This is the kind of recipe that circulates around friends.
 I was fortunate enough to receive a freshly baked batch of these brioche rolls from the wonderful Nicky at F L Bone in Queenstown.
 She kindly shared the recipe from a recent edition of Cuisine Magazine.
 Fiona Smith, senior food writer at the magazine, has reimagined an original 1990’s recipe from Annabel Langbein.
 Enjoyed with a hearty cup of tea we found them impossible to resist and savoured every mouthful.
 They are perfect for holiday weekend breakfasts or morning tea.

-Makes 12 / Preparation 40 minutes plus overnight rising time / Cooking 45 minutes
+Preparation: 40 minutes plus overnight rising time

 This sweet pull-apart bread is ready in 45 minutes.

 1 cup whole milk

 1 teaspoon salt

 8g/1 sachet instant dry yeast